|In this article|

 In addition to these great bonus categories, the Amex Gold comes loaded with a variety of unique travel and dining benefits.

-For starters, the Amex Gold offers $220 in annual statement credits.
-These credits go a long way in helping offset most of the $250 annual fee:
+For starters, the Amex Gold offers $240 in annual dining credits, in addition to a $100 travel credit.
+These credits more than offset the $250 annual fee:

 - $120 in dining credit: Enroll and earn up to $10 monthly statement credits at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed.com, and participating Shake Shack locations.